garden-io/garden/docs/reference/providers/kubernetes.md

 The registry from which the cache should be imported from, or which it should be exported to.

-If not specified, use the configured `deploymentRegistry` in your kubernetes provider config, or the internal in-cluster registry in case `deploymentRegistry` is not set.
+If not specified, use the configured `deploymentRegistry` in your kubernetes provider config.

 Important: You must make sure `imagePullSecrets` includes authentication with the specified cache registry, that has the appropriate write privileges (usually full write access to the configured `namespace`).